ebowman/api-first-hand/README.md

 ### Specification Cross-References

-A `$ref` element of the specification is allowed to contain a name of file as it's part.
-Because of this, it is possible to split a single specification into multiple files as shown in [`cross_spec_references.yaml`](https://github.com/zalando/api-first-hand-activator/blob/master/conf/examples/cross_spec_references.yaml) example.
-It is also possible to reference a definition in one specification from another specification.
+A `$ref` element of the specification can contain a filename as its part, so you can split a single specification into multiple files (as shown in [`cross_spec_references.yaml`](https://github.com/zalando/api-first-hand-activator/blob/master/conf/examples/cross_spec_references.yaml)).
+You can also reference a definition in one specification across other specifications.

-In this case for each reference an independent copy of the class definition will be created for each referencing specification.
+An independent copy of the class definition is created for each referencing specification.
 The definition is then placed into the appropriate package for each specification.

-Thus, even if multiple classes with  the same name and structure might be generated, they all will coexist in their own separate namespaces and won't be interchangeable.
+Therefore, even if multiple classes with the same name and structure are generated, they all will coexist in their own separate namespaces and won't be interchangeable.

 ## Swagger Validations